withastro/roadmap/proposals/0000-app-setup.md

 ## Solve shared state for islands

 Originally, this proposal was tightly coupled to a solution for sharing state between islands.
 However, this RFC solves existing problems in a non-breaking way and provides immediate value even with Astro's existing architecture.
-Tightly coupling the two proposals would significantly delay any solution from being shipped, meanwhile there is high demand for a feature to solve this.
+Tightly coupling the two proposals would likely delay any solution from being shipped, but this proposal can be used as a stepping-stone towards shared state in the future.

 # Adoption strategy